Incident Response Plan

 What counts as an incident

-An incident is any actual or suspected event that could affect the security, confidentiality, integrity, or availability of the app or customer data.
-This includes:
+An incident is any actual or suspected event that could affect the confidentiality, integrity, or availability of the app or customer data, including:

-- Compromised secrets, signing keys, OAuth tokens, webhook secrets, API keys, or database credentials.
+- Compromised credentials, secrets, signing keys, tokens, or similar access material.

 - Active exploitation or a serious vulnerability that cannot safely wait for normal patching.

-- An issue in the app that materially affects Atlassian systems, Marketplace trust, or the app's ability to protect customer data.
+- A provider or app issue that affects customer data, materially affects Atlassian systems, or weakens the app's ability to protect customer data.

 Response steps